SimCity isn’t a sandbox. Its rules reflect the neoliberal common sense of today’s urban planning.

-By embracing inclusionary zoning, Mayor de Blasio gets to put forth a big, bold plan for reducing inequalities without fundamentally challenging capitalists.
+By embracing inclusionary zoning, Mayor de Blasio gets to put forth a big, bold plan for reducing inequalities without challenging capitalists.

 The destruction of public housing in Atlanta and Chicago exposes capitalism’s violent logic.